philou/philou.github.com/_posts/2018-11-21-how-to-squash-big-design-up-front-in-a-few-days-with-event-storming.markdown

 ---
 layout: single
-title: "How to squash Big Design Up Front in a few days with Event Storming"
+title: "How I learned to do Big Design Up Front in 2 days of Event Storming"
 date: 2018-11-29
 comments: true
 categories: